bnaegel/multivalued_component_tree/README.md

 - l: the unique identifier of the node
 - a: the area (number of pixels) of the node
-- g: the value of the  node
+- g: the value of the  node, represented by an integer index based on the following mapping :
+    - 0: a
+    - 1: b
+    - 2: c
+    - 3: d
+    - 4: e
+    - 5: f
+    - 6: g
+    - 7: h
+    - 8: i